teetotum/exploration/css_overflow_pseudo_class_proposal.md

 - `:overflow-top`

-  A selector that matches any HTML element wich has content overflowing its top boundary.
+  A selector that matches any HTML element which has content overflowing its top boundary.
   For this the element must be a scroll container i.e. the content must exceed the available size and the computed style for `overflow` in this direction must be `visible`, `hidden`, `scroll`, or `auto`; it must not be `clip`.